 Can a Solar Cover Be a Replacement For a Solar Pool Heater?

-As a general rule, solar covers are used with a heating system like a solar pool heater.
+Solar covers are generally used alongside a heating system like a solar pool heater.
 However, solar pool heaters can get quite pricey.
-So if you are looking for an environmentally and budget-friendly option to heat up your pool effectively, simply having a solar cover could be a potential option in the right circumstances.
+So, if you are looking for an environmentally and budget-friendly option to heat up your pool effectively, only having a solar cover could be a potential option in the right circumstances.